ibm-cloud-docs/containers/cs_cluster_plan_network.md

 #### Using a gateway appliance
 {: #vyatta-gateway}

-Allow limited public connectivity to your classic cluster by configuring a gateway appliance, such as a Virtual Router Appliance (Vyatta), as a public gateway and firewall.
+Allow limited public connectivity to your<roks311-vpc> classic</roks311-vpc> cluster by configuring a gateway appliance, such as a Virtual Router Appliance (Vyatta), as a public gateway and firewall.
 {: shortdesc}

 <p>